License GuideSOC 33-9032

 How to Get a Security Guard License.

-You'll follow a consistent path in most of 38 states.
-Start with accredited education, then pass a national or state exam.
-Next comes supervised experience under a licensed professional, followed by a background check.
-Once licensed, you'll complete continuing education before each renewal.
-The exact requirements differ by state, hours, degree levels, and experience minimums all vary.
-Check your state's specific rules to know what applies to you.
+You'll follow a similar path across 38 states.
+First, complete accredited education.
+Then pass either a national or state exam.
+Next comes supervised experience under an established professional.
+You'll also need to clear a background check.
+After you're licensed, plan on continuing education before each renewal.
+The exact requirements shift by state: education hours differ, degree types vary, and experience minimums change.
+Check your state's board for specifics.

 1